 Having an ideal Hand Washing Station

 A designated hand washing station is a must in food preparation areas.
-It should be easily accessible.
+It should be easily accessible for dish washing activities.
 The taps should be pedaled, elbow or knee operated so that it is not required to use clean hands for touching any part of the washing station.
 This greatly helps in prevention of cross contamination.

 Ideally, a hand washing station must have the following components:

 - Liquid soap